Email marketing

 • Galentine’s Day (Feb.
 13th) It’s an unofficial holiday for ladies to celebrate sisterhood and female friendship.
 It was invented by the creators of the well-known TV show Parks and Recreation.
 Share Galentine party ideas, or even create a girls-only promotional campaign — but segment your email list first.

-• St. Valentine’s Day (Feb.
+• Valentine’s Day (Feb.
 14th) It’s a great time to cherish your relationship with the customers.
 Send the most loyal ones a small personal discount which can be used on Valentine’s Day only.
 You can also save your customers’ time and give them ready-made lists with ideal gifts for their loved ones.

 • Love Your Pet Day (Feb.
 20th) It’s a chance for pet parents to flood social media pages with photos of their beloved furry friends.
-Create a UGC for brand awareness — send invitation emails for a challenge or a funny flash mob, where users post pictures of their pets with a special hashtag.
+Launch a UGC campaign for brand awareness — send invitation emails for a challenge or a funny flash mob, where users post pictures of their pets with a special hashtag.

 March